|Nutrition Facts (per serving)|

 Fill the glass with ice then sparkling water or soda.
+Add more honey syrup, if desired.
 Stir well to incorporate the lime and mint into the ice.

-Garnish with more lime wedges and a sprig of mint.
+Garnish with the reserved lime wedge and a sprig of mint.
 Serve and enjoy.

 - To make honey syrup, mix 2 or 3 parts of honey with 1 part of water, stirring until it's an even consistency.
 Thinning it out helps the honey mix better into cold drinks.

-- If you do not have a muddler, the back of a large spoon can work.
-You can also use a rolling pin (or similar kitchen utensil) with a flat end.
+- If you do not have a muddler, the back of a large wooden spoon can work.
+You can also use a rolling pin or similar kitchen utensil with a flat end.
 Alternatively, squeeze the juice from the lime wedges into the glass, add the mint and syrup and stir very well after adding ice.

 - Mint beginning to wilt?
 Preserve the herb's fresh taste by making a mint simple syrup.
 Use it as a full or partial substitute for the honey syrup.